Timeframe picker

 ...

-The NQL query considers ninety 1-day time buckets.
+The NQL query takes into account ninety 1-day time buckets.
 The amount of data that the last 7-day bucket contains depends on the time that the user loads the dashboard.
 This means that for the last 90 days, the user can see anywhere from 89 days of data to 89 days 23 hours 59 minutes of data.

 The start of the day is defined by the timezone that the server is located in.